Zivash/youtube_analysis_project/README.md

 - "Duration Time"

 The models are trained on a training set and evaluated on a test set, with performance metrics (R-squared) outputted.

----

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements to the code, please feel free to submit a pull request or open an issue.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.